Tuscaloosa, Alabama: Media

 The Tuscaloosa News is the major daily newspaper serving the city.
-The Tuscaloosa News also publishes several websites and Tuscaloosa Magazine.
+The Tuscaloosa News also publishes several websites.
 The primary news website is tuscaloosanews.com.
 Tidesports.com focuses on University of Alabama sports.
-The Tuscaloosa News' offices are located west of downtown on a bluff overlooking the Black Warrior River.
+The Tuscaloosa News offices were located west of downtown on a bluff overlooking the Black Warrior River.
+In October 2023, Maddox announced that the former News office building were to be removed to make way for the Saban Center.

-The Planet Weekly is the largest of the several alternative weekly newspapers published in the area.
-Additionally, each of the three colleges in the area are served by student-published periodicals, the largest being The Crimson White, the independent, student-run newspaper of the University of Alabama and one of several UA-affiliated student publications.
+Each of the three colleges in the area are served by student-published periodicals, the largest being The Crimson White, the independent, student-run newspaper of the University of Alabama and one of several UA-affiliated student publications.

 Kids Life Magazine is a free publication which focuses on family friendly events in the Tuscaloosa area.

 Tuscaloosa is part of the Birmingham-Tuscaloosa-Anniston television market, which is the 40th largest in the nation.
 All major networks have a presence in the market.
-WCFT 33 is the ABC affiliate, WIAT 42 is the CBS affiliate, WBRC 6 is the Fox affiliate, WVTM 13 is the NBC affiliate, WBIQ 10 is the PBS affiliate, WTTO 21 is the CW affiliate, WABM 68 is the MyNetworkTV affiliate and WVUA-CD 7 is the This TV affiliate.
+ABC 33/40 is the ABC affiliate, WIAT-TV is the CBS affiliate, WBRC 6 is the Fox affiliate, WVTM 13 is the NBC and MeTV affiliate, WBIQ 10 is the PBS affiliate, WTTO 21 is the CW affiliate, WABM 68 is the MyNetworkTV affiliate and WVUA-CD 7 is the Cozi TV affiliate.
 WVUA-CD is the only station that originates its broadcast in Tuscaloosa; it is owned by the University of Alabama and its studios are part of UA's Digital Media Center.

-Tuscaloosa is the 234th largest radio market in the nation.
-In January 2007, of the top-ten-rated radio stations, two were urban, three were country, two were contemporary, and one each was gospel, oldies, and talk radio.
+Tuscaloosa is the 200th largest radio market in the nation.
+In Fall 2024, of the top-ten-rated radio stations, two were country, two were Christian and one each were urban, gospel, hip hop, talk radio, contemporary, and sports.

 Tuscaloosa serves as home base to Alabama Public Radio, the state's largest public-radio network.
 APR's main studios are housed at the University of Alabama, and the flagship signal, WUAL-FM, originates from a transmitter south of town.
 WUAL serves Tuscaloosa, portions of the Birmingham metro area and several counties of west-central Alabama.
 The University of Alabama also houses WVUA-FM, a 24/7 college radio station run completely by students.
 Clear Channel Communications and Townsquare Media both own and operate a cluster of radio stations in Tuscaloosa, that form the majority of the market.

 NOAA Weather Radio station KIH60 broadcasts weather and hazard information for Tuscaloosa and the surrounding vicinity.